Skip to main content

 • Certified Adult Mail Restricted Delivery – Only a specific recipient or an adult can confirm the delivery

-Since you must send USPS certified mail from the post office in person, it cannot be picked up from a warehouse or delivery hub.
+Since you must send USPS-certified mail from the post office in person, it cannot be picked up from a warehouse or delivery hub.
 This costs time and resources.
-The Certified Mail labels can be printed online ahead of time, but the proof of mailing must be presented and confirmed at the post office.
+The Certified Mail labels can be printed online beforehand, but the proof of mailing must be presented and confirmed at the post office.

 Options for Certified Delivery Services

-FedEx can put a signature requirement on their deliveries.
+FedEx can require a signature on their deliveries.
 They will post a photo of the signature on the tracking page of your business’s FedEx dashboard.
-Likewise, UPS can mail you receipts for orders that needed delivery confirmation.
+Likewise, UPS can mail you receipts for orders that need delivery confirmation.

-This does not mean that the other carriers are equivalent to USPS, however.
+However, this does not mean that the other carriers are equivalent to USPS.
 Certified Mail is both more meticulous and more established.
-Many agencies, legal and governmental, will only accept USPS Certified Mail as admissible delivery confirmation.
+Many legal and governmental agencies will only accept USPS Certified Mail as admissible delivery confirmation.

 When Certified Deliveries Fail

 Certified Mail cannot be left unattended at the delivery location.
 If a valid recipient cannot confirm the delivery, the carrier will leave a note and keep the package.
-USPS Certified Mail, unlike delivery exceptions for normal mail, will not return to retry the delivery.
+Unlike delivery exceptions for regular mail, USPS Certified Mail will not return to retry the delivery.

 In the case of a delivery exception, the carrier takes the delivery back to the post office.
-It will stay at the post office for 15 days, allowing an authorized recipient time to use a valid ID to pick up the package from there.
+It will stay there for 15 days when an authorized recipient can use a valid ID to pick up the package.
 Only recipients pre-determined by the sender can retrieve the package.

 After 15 days, the post office returns these deliveries to the business that sent them.